 You will take your examination in one of the University’s examination centres.

-The details given here are for the final course start in November 2013.
+The details given here are for the final module start in November 2013.

 We regret that we are currently unable to accept registrations for this course.
 Where the course is to be presented again in the future, relevant registration information will be displayed on this page as soon as it becomes available.